JmWangBio/DOSEL1000Viz/README.md

 Junmin Wang
 05/26/2025

-This repo contains code and instructions to deploy the DOSE-L1000-Viz shiny app and construct the backend database.
+This repo contains code and instructions to deploy the DOSE-L1000-Viz shiny app, construct the backend database, and benchmarking.

 ## Introduction